Issue:

 - Even with these high levels of contamination, few if any warning signs are typically posted.

-- Both Lee County and municipal officials are aware of this issue.
+- Both Lee County and city officials are aware of this issue.

 FIB Sampling Archives